 You’re hiring a web designer or providing web design services, what’s included in a normal project?
-In other words, what are the deliverables?
+In other words, what are the deliverables, and the use of a membership website builder could be essential for this.

 Let’s start by defining what a deliverable is.
 Wikipedia defines a deliverable as: